Connecting Meraki Network to Aviatrix Transit Network¶

 - Launch Aviatrix Transit GW Follow Step 1 and Step 2 to launch an Aviatrix Transit GW and enable HA in the Transit hub VPC.
 You can consider using a new Transit hub VPC in case the existing Transit hub VPC does not have enough IP addresses to launch new instances (The Aviatrix Transit GW pair).

 - Connect Aviatrix Transit GW to VGW Follow Step 3.
 At this point, VGW starts to advertise to Aviatrix Transit GW.
-Make sure you specifiy a different “AS” number for the BGP session of Aviatrix Transit GW connection to VGW.
+Make sure you specify a different “AS” number for the BGP session of Aviatrix Transit GW connection to VGW.

 - Attach Spoke VPC to Aviatrix Transit GW Follow Step 4, Step 5 and Step 6 to launch an Aviatrix GW in this Spoke VPC (with HA as an option) and attach to the Aviatrix Transit GW.